wp-kit/acf-integration/README.md

 # WPKit ACF Integration

-This is a Wordpress PHP Component to handle ACF Configuration.
+This is a Wordpress PHP Component that handles ACF Configuration.

 This PHP Component was built to run within an Illuminate Container so is perfect for frameworks such as Themosis.